gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Overview of the General Purpose Raytracing Toolkit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The General Purpose Raytracing Toolkit (GPRT) is a powerful and versatile open source raytracing library designed to enable developers to quickly and easily prototype ideas involving all things high-performance ray tracing.
-The API is written using a combination of C++ and HLSL to support a wide range of features, including ray-object intersection, high performance tree construction, parallel compute kernels, and more.
-GPRT is also optimized for NVIDIA, AMD and Intel Arc architectures (with support for CPU architectures coming soon), making it suitable for use in a variety of applications.
-With its comprehensive feature set and flexible architecture, we believe that GPRT is an ideal choice for developers looking to prototype their ray tracing ideas to create stunning 3D graphics and highly efficient simulation codes.
+..
+The General Purpose Raytracing Toolkit (GPRT) is a powerful and versatile open
+.. source raytracing library designed to enable developers to quickly and easily
+.. prototype ideas involving all things high-performance ray tracing.
+The API is
+.. written using a combination of C++ and HLSL to support a wide range of features,
+.. including ray-object intersection, high performance tree construction, parallel
+.. compute kernels, and more.
+GPRT is also optimized for NVIDIA, AMD and Intel Arc
+.. architectures (with support for CPU architectures coming soon), making it
+.. suitable for use in a variety of applications.
+With its comprehensive feature
+.. set and flexible architecture, we believe that GPRT is an ideal choice for
+.. developers looking to prototype their ray tracing ideas to create stunning 3D
+.. graphics and highly efficient simulation codes.

+GPRT is an open source raytracing library that uses a combination of C++ and HLSL to allow developers to quickly prototype ideas involving high-performance ray tracing.
+It is optimized for NVIDIA, AMD and Intel Arc architectures, and support for CPU architectures is coming soon.
+It offers a comprehensive feature set and is suitable for a variety of applications.

 Purpose of Checkerboard Test Pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+..
+In this first example, we will use GPRT to create an image of a simple
+.. checkerboard pattern.
+Traditionally speaking, computer graphics libraries will
+.. generate a checkerboard image as a sort-of diagnostic test, to reveal any
+.. possible issues with a display's resolution, color accuracy, or contrast.
+But
+.. for our purposes, a checkerboard also just so happens to be a very easy pattern
+.. to generate, and allows us to get something up and running before diving into
+.. more advanced concepts like acceleration structures, geometry, or ray tracing
+.. pipelines.

-In this first example, we will use GPRT to create an image of a simple checkerboard pattern.
-Traditionally speaking, computer graphics libraries will generate a checkerboard image as a sort-of diagnostic test, to reveal any possible issues with a display's resolution, color accuracy, or contrast.
-But for our purposes, a checkerboard also just so happens to be a very easy pattern to generate, and allows us to get something up and running before diving into more advanced concepts like acceleration structures, geometry, or ray tracing pipelines.
+This first example explains how to use GPRT to create a checkerboard pattern.
+Traditionally, checherboards serve as a good diagnostic test to reveal any possible issues with a display.
+For us, it is an easy pattern to generate and allows users to get something running before moving onto more advanced concepts.

 After running this example, you should see an image like this appear on your screen and be saved as s00-rayGenOnly.png in the same directory as the sample's